lee-treehouse/-Tobor-/README.md

 Where integer input is required, I am allowing any input that I can parse as an integer in base 10 that doesn't violate the entity's requirements.
 Eg decimal input is allowed.

 When invalid input is received, I am advising the user of the problem and then exiting the program.

+## Next steps

+Increase test coverage for CLI Input Reader, will require mocking cli input.

+Introduce setting that allows continuing the program when invalid input is received.
+Make parser errors a type of error so they can be recovered from in tobor service.
+Give line readers an interactive property so I can default to continuing when interactive is true and not when interactive is false.

+Extend logger interface so I can cache what has been logged and check that in tests instead of needing to spy.